Installation on UNIX and UNIX-like OSes

 It is highly recommended to specity the target DOMAIN you wish to install this example to.
 DOMAIN in this context means the name of the web application.
 By specifying different DOMAINs, you can have several web applications installed on the same machine.

-The directories in which the example is installed must be: /opt/DOMAIN
+The directories in which the example is installed must be: /opt/DOMAIN and /var/opt/DOMAIN

-Assuming your apache2 runs on your local machine too, take the following steps: (using DOMAIN=wafpp
+Assuming your apache2 runs on your local machine too, take the following steps: (using DOMAIN=wafpp)

 1. Build and install the example: